-We wanted to take a moment and discuss some of the “issues” someone in their 70s might encounter when trying to answer these two questions.
-As well as provide some valuable advice about what one should be aware of should they choose to purchase a new life insurance policy in their 70s.
+That’s why we want to take a moment to discuss the issues that someone in their 70s might encounter when trying to answer these questions.
+We also want to provide valuable advice for those who choose to purchase a new life insurance policy at this stage in life.

-- What type of life insurance policies are available to 70-year-olds?
+- What types of life insurance policies are available to 70-year-olds?